Cheeka (dog)

 Cheeka is a pug who appeared in the "You & I" advertising campaign of Hutchison Essar's cellular service in India, along with the child actor Jayaram.
-The dog follows the boy in unlikely locations, prompting the tagline, "Wherever you go, our network follows."
-The duo first appeared on TV, billboards, newspapers and bus shelters in 2003 and became instant celebrities all over India.
-The campaign was created by Mahesh V. and Rajeev Rao, Senior Creative Directors at Ogilvy & Mather, Mumbai.
+The dog follows the boy to unlikely locations, prompting the tagline, "Wherever you go, our network follows."
+The duo first appeared on TV, billboards, newspapers and bus shelters in 2003.
+The campaign was created by Mahesh V. and Rajeev Rao, senior creative directors at Ogilvy & Mather, Mumbai.
 The commercials were directed by Prakash Varma.
-The dog hails from the United Kingdom and is owned by Vishal and Lisa Bandekar of Goa.
+The dog was born in the United Kingdom and is owned by Vishal and Lisa Bandekar in Goa.

-Birth of the idea
+Conception

-In the year 2003 in India, several telecommunications companies were competing for a share of the rapidly growing mobile phone market.
-Hutch wanted to convey the message that its service was robust enough to provide coverage in every part of its coverage areas.
-It hired Ogilvy & Mather, Mumbai to create an advertisement campaign focusing on this theme.
-Mahesh V. and Rajeev Rao, Senior Creative Directors at the agency, spent a whole night developing the idea.
+Several telecommunications companies were competing for a share of the rapidly growing mobile phone market in India during the early 2000s.
+Hutch hired Ogilvy & Mather in Mumbai to create an advertisement campaign focusing on this theme.
+Mahesh V. and Rajeev Rao, senior creative directors at the agency, spent a whole night developing the idea.
 "We did not want to talk about technology, and we consciously avoided showing people talking on the mobile", says Mahesh.
-Their first idea was a little sister following her brother.
+Their initial idea was a younger sister following an older brother.
 "On second thoughts, we concluded that a dog would be much less mushy", adds Mahesh.
-That's when they hit upon the theme, "Wherever you go, our network follows", and the idea for the campaign: a dog that follows a boy in the most unlikely places – school, bath, barber shop, etc. "Man's best friend was the simplest analogy that could represent unconditional support", says Renuka Jaypal, National Business Director of O&M.
+This led to the slogan, "Wherever you go, our network follows", and the idea of a dog following a boy everywhere.
+"Man's best friend was the simplest analogy that could represent unconditional support", says Renuka Jaypal, National Business Director of O&M.

-The campaign

-The television ad was the first to be shot, a 60-second sequence in lush green Goa.
-The role of the boy was played by Jayaram, an eight-year-old who had already starred in four other ads.
+The first television ad was shot as a 1-minute sequence in Goa.
+The role of the boy was played by Jayaram, who had already starred in four other ads.
 Cheeka was suggested for the role by an assistant at Nirvana Films, the makers of the ad.
-The campaign became a hit, and was soon followed by a print version for newspapers.
-Cheeka earned ₹150,000 for the campaign, and appeared in Hutch ads, till the merger with Vodafone India, representing the network.
-She featured with her pink nose, when Hutch changed its signature color from orange to pink.
+The campaign was soon followed by a print version for newspapers.
+Cheeka earned ₹150,000 for the campaign, and appeared in Hutch ads, until the merger with Vodafone India, representing the network.